cyyapye/ycy.pw/content/posts/2020-01-06-writing-is-suriving.md

 Back in 2008, during the global financial crisis, Goldman Sachs offered Warren Buffett a deal to invest $5B in preferred stock with a 10% dividend and another $5B in warrants to buy the common stock at $115 per share.
 He basically got the warrants for free.
 Why did Goldman seek out Buffett specifically?
 Because Buffett's reputation means a vote of confidence so influential it carries more weight than everyone except for the US government.
 Was he just lucky with Goldman?
 Not at all.
 When Goldman called, he negotiated for the free warrants because he knew what his investment meant.
 Buffett spent a lifetime preparing for exactly this sort of opportunities.
 Sure.
 In order to play, you needed to have capital at hand.
 But Buffett wasn't the only one with that kind of capital.
 It was his reputation that Goldman needed.

 You may think Buffett's an outlier.
 Fine.
 I present exhibit B. Semil Shah interviewed with 120 companies for a job before he was known.
-[120 "no"s and he still didn't get a job](https://www.notion.so/cyyapye/Writing-is-surviving-395fd1653287403880b63e7dcd2e46b1#67838c51f2294a708b831ff4eba5a419).
+[120 "no"s and he still didn't get a job](https://www.quora.com/q/qkcjacsfdbtkmkfj/You-Can-Never-Step-In-The-Same-River-Twice).
 But the dude kept on working his ass off.
-It wasn't until he started writing and helping folks out that he finally got noticed.People often to refer to luck as unexpected opportunities that happen to fall in your lap.
-This is true to some extent in the sense that you couldn't have known when the opportunity would come.

-Truth of the matter is *paratus fortuna iuvat*.
-Luck favors the prepared.

-Back in 2008, during the global financial crisis, Goldman Sachs offered Warren Buffett a deal to invest $5B in preferred stock with a 10% dividend and another $5B in warrants to buy the common stock at $115 per share.
-He basically got the warrants for free.
-Why did Goldman seek out Buffett specifically?
-Because Buffett's reputation means a vote of confidence so influential it carries more weight than everyone except for the US government.
-Was he just lucky with Goldman?
-Not at all.
-When Goldman called, he negotiated for the free warrants because he knew what his investment meant.
-Buffett spent a lifetime preparing for exactly this sort of opportunities.
-Sure.
-In order to play, you needed to have capital at hand.
-But Buffett wasn't the only one with that kind of capital.
-It was his reputation that Goldman needed.

-You may think Buffett's an outlier.
-Fine.
-I present exhibit B. Semil Shah interviewed with 120 companies for a job before he was known.
-[120 "no"s and he still didn't get a job](https://www.notion.so/cyyapye/Writing-is-surviving-395fd1653287403880b63e7dcd2e46b1#67838c51f2294a708b831ff4eba5a419).
-But the dude kept on working his ass off.
 It wasn't until he started writing and helping folks out that he finally got noticed.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A few ppl lately have asked me “how did you get to know people in valley?” my response over email tonight: <a href="http://t.co/g5laj9Y2VT">pic.twitter.com/g5laj9Y2VT</a></p>&mdash; Semil (@semil) <a href="https://twitter.com/semil/status/541870697837256704?ref_src=twsrc%5Etfw">December 8, 2014</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Your writing accumulates to form a body of work that builds up your reputation.
+This body of work also informs anyone about you better than any resume can.
+Let your work speak for itself.
+At some point, your reputation precedes you.
+When that happens, *semper paratus*.

+> Look
-> Look If you had One shot
+> If you had
+> One shot
 > Or one opportunity
 > To seize everything you ever wanted
 > In one moment